-Synthego, a Silicon Valley, California based genetic engineering startup, enables scientists in their CRISPR based genetics research in affordable, efficient and scalable manner.
+Synthego, a Silicon Valley, California based genetic engineering startup, enables scientists in their CRISPR based genetics research in an affordable, efficient, and scalable manner.
 In the long run, the company envisions to automate biotech research and handle the lab work that the scientists currently undertake themselves.

 Founding: 2012 by ex-SpaceX engineers Paul Dabrowski and Michael Dabrowski

 Select investors: 8VC, Intel Capital, Founders Fund, Menlo Ventures, AME Cloud Ventures, Jennifer Doudna

 Caribou Biosciences, a Berkeley, California based biotechnology startup, offers CRISPR based gene-editing technology for cellular engineering and analysis.